sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

 - Note materials and equipment needed for the surgery: cerclage wire, k wire drill, pin passer, straight needble, bumps/sand bags, posts, reduction clamps
 - Implant sizes: 2 sizes up and 2 sizes down
 - Detail plan A, plan B, plan C
-- Study surgical approaches; Hoppenfeld Orthopaedic Exposures is invaluable.
+- Study surgical approaches; Hoppenfeld Orthopedic Exposures is invaluable.
 Most questions asked by consultants regarding approach and dangers will come from this text
 - Study principles of fixation AO volume 1
 - Study fracture epidemiology/read the chapter of that specific fracture in Rockwood
 - Know the specs and technicality of your implant